 Studies American political values, attitudes, and beliefs, and the factors that influence their development; the role of public opinion in American democracy; and the structural, psychological, and sociological factors associated with participation in the political process.
 Topics include party identification, turnout, models of vote choice, and survey research methods.
 PREREQUISITE: Upper-division standing.
-OFFERED: Spring semester of odd-numbered years.
+OFFERED: Spring 2016-17.